Planck 2013 results. I. Overview of products and scientific results: 2013 cosmology results

 \subsection{Lensing and the cosmic infrared background}

-\Planck's multi-frequency observations provide information on both the integrated history of star formation (via the CIB) and the distribution of dark matter (via the lensing effect on the cosmic microwave background, or CMB).
-In the upper frequency bands (353, 545, and 857\,GHz), the dominant extragalactic signal is not the CMB, but the CIB, composed of redshifted thermal radiation from UV-heated dust, enshrouding young stars.
-The CIB contains much of the energy from processes involved in structure formation.
-According to current models, the dusty star-forming galaxies (DSFGs) that give rise to the CIB have a redshift distribution peaked between $z\sim1$ and $z\sim2$, and tend to live in $10^{11}$--$10^{13}\,\Msolar$ dark matter halos.
+\Planck's multi-frequency observations provide information on both the integrated history of star formation via the CIB and the distribution of dark matter via CMB lensing.

 Gravitational lensing by large-scale structure produces small shear and magnification effects in the observed fluctuations, which can be exploited to reconstruct an integrated measure of the gravitational potential along the line of sight.
-This ``CMB lensing potential'' is sourced primarily by dark matter halos located at $1\lesssim z \lesssim 3$, halfway between ourselves and the last scattering surface.
+This ``CMB lensing potential'' is sourced primarily by dark matter halos located at $1\lesssim z \lesssim 3$, roughly halfway between ourselves and the last scattering surface.

 The conjunction of these two unique probes allows us to measure directly the connection between dark and luminous matter in the high redshift ($1 \le z \le 3$) Universe \citep{planck2013-p13}.
-We use a three-point statistic optimized to detect the correlation between these two tracers.
-We report the first detection of the correlation between the CIB and CMB lensing using \Planck\ data only.
-The well matched redshift distribution of these two signals leads to a detection significance with a peak value of $42\,\sigma$ at 545\,GHz.
+We use a three-point statistic optimized to detect the correlation between these two tracers, and report the first detection of the correlation between the CIB and CMB lensing using \Planck\ data only.
+The well-matched redshift distribution of these two signals leads to a detection significance with a peak value of $42\,\sigma$ at 545\,GHz.
 Equivalently, we measure a correlation as high as 80\,\% across these two tracers.
-Our full set of multi-frequency measurements (both CIB auto- and CIB-lensing cross-spectra) are consistent with a simple halo-based model, with a characteristic mass scale for the halos hosting CIB sources of $\log_{10}\left(M/\Msolar\right) = 11.6 \pm 1.5$.
+Our full set of multi-frequency measurements (both CIB auto- and CIB-lensing cross-spectra) is consistent with a simple halo-based model, with the mean halo mass that is most efficient at hosting star formation being $\log_{10}\left(M/\Msolar\right) = 12.6$.
 Leveraging the frequency dependence of our signal, we isolate the high redshift contribution to the CIB, and constrain the star formation rate (SFR) density at $z\geq 1$.
 We measure directly the SFR density with around 4$\,\sigma$ significance for three redshift bins between $z=1$ and 7, thus opening a new window into the study of the formation of stars at early times.